 The US mutual fund industry has been lulled into a false sense of security over the past decade.
 Assets under management (AUM) have grown substantially, making it relatively easy for many US mutual fund firms to sustain profits.
 However, a slowing of AUM growth and an industry-wide move to lower fees, driven in part by a surge in the popularity of low-cost passive products, are shrinking fund firms’ revenues.
 In addition, investors are demanding more value for their dollars and regulators are demanding more transparency.
 The industry is at a critical juncture.

 Investors have been moving into low-fee passive products, putting more downward pressure on fees and dampening the revenue outlook for US mutual fund managers.
-Many mutual fund firms still employ active management, but passive management is gaining ground rapidly—far faster than earlier anticipated—buoyed by record equity market performance.
+Many mutual fund firms still employ active management, but passive management is gaining ground rapidly—far faster than earlier anticipated—buoyed by record equity market performance over the last decade.
 Institutional investors continue to surge into passive strategies, due in part to the transparency and low fees these products offer and the inability for many asset managers to consistently outperform their respective benchmarks.

 Based on PwC analysis, we believe total expense ratios (TERs) for both active and passive funds will continue declining through 2025.
 By 2025, we expect combined active and passive fund expense ratios to decline by approximately 22% from their already low levels in 2018.
 Price remains a key differentiating factor (along with performance) among market cap-weighted passive products, driving fees—and TERs—ever lower.